Favorites Tool Window

 When you right-click an item in the content pane, the context menu for this item is shown.
 This menu provides access to all the functions available for the selected item.

-The following table lists and explains the commands for managing the favorites lists and their contents.
-Other commands, functionally, are similar to those in the Project tool window.
+The commands and functionally are similar to those in the Project tool window.

 Title bar context menu and buttons